-You Can Make a BIG Difference for Thousands of Tri-Valley Boys & Girls!
-As our schools lose funding for environmental education that are adapted to digital learning and family field trips, we’re partnering with local schools to give students environmental science lessons that come to life with outdoor adventure.
+You can make a BIG difference for thousands of Tri-Valley children and families!
+As our schools seek engaging resources for environmental education that are adapted to digital learning and family field trips, we’ve partnered with local schools to give students environmental science lessons that come to life with outdoor adventure.
 Be sure to checkout our online program, Youth In Nature Online!

-Thanks to supporters like you, hundreds of children took their first hike and learned about our local watershed, soils, agriculture and wildlife through our Discovery: Youth in Nature Program.
+Thanks to supporters like you, hundreds of children have enjoyed their first hike and learned about our local watershed, soils, agriculture and wildlife through our Discovery Youth in Nature Program.
 Connecting them to their local place is often one of their most cherished and memorable experiences of 4th grade!

 - Nearly 150 students took their First Hike in the 2019/2020 school year

 - 100% of students want to Protect Open Space after the program

-Tri-Valley Conservancy’s Discovery Youth in Nature Program is designed for fourth grade classes to inspire children to become stewards of the land and foster an appreciation for the natural space in our community.
+Tri-Valley Conservancy’s Discovery Youth in Nature Program is designed for 4th grade classes to inspire children to become stewards of the land and foster an appreciation for the natural space in our community.
 Our Youth In Nature Online program was developed to adapt to virtual learning in the current climate.
 When it is safe to do so, we will return to our in-person programs and will continue to offer online learning as well.

-Each class who participates in Discovery Youth in Nature has three days of programming with an educator from Tri-Valley Conservancy, including a field trip to Holdener Park all of which is funded by Tri-Valley Conservancy.
+Each class who participates in Discovery Youth in Nature has three days of activities and adventure with an educator from Tri-Valley Conservancy, including a field trip to Holdener Park, all of which is funded by Tri-Valley Conservancy.